Overview

 • artifacts are used to track the baseline for each repository

-• when a build completes the tests can be run in parallel by several slaves
+• when a build completes the tests can be run in parallel by several agents

 • understandable